microbiome/OMA/10_manipulation.md

 ### Splitting

-You can split data base on variables.
-There are available functions `splitByRanks` and `splitOn`.
+You can split the data based on variables by using the functions `splitByRanks` and `splitOn`.

-`splitByRanks` splits the data based on rank.
+`splitByRanks` splits the data based on taxonomic ranks.
 Since the elements of the output list share columns, they can be stored into `altExp`.